-For starters, we offer a complete range of engine kits, assembled engines, drives, accessories and individual parts for sport aircraft that is unmatched by any company in the U.S. or worldwide.
+For starters, we offer a complete range of engine kits, drives, accessories and individual parts for sport aircraft that is unmatched by any company in the U.S. or worldwide.
 Bearings, cams, stud kits, heads, cases, accessory case kits, cool tins, carburetors, secondary ignition systems, magnetos, plugs, wire sets, 4 different prop hub styles, instruments, piston and cylinder sets you get the idea.
 If it's a product for VW power, we probably carry it.
 We also make replacement parts for some of our former competitor's engines.

 So what makes our engine different?

 Ok, let's examine our 2180 and 2276cc direct drive engine with dual ignition ...
 These are the most popular engines we sell.